DerekYang2/FluentDL/README.md

   </tr>
 </table>

+TIP: change the number of threads in settings for significantly faster conversions, matching, and downloading.

 ## Setup

 In order to run these project in Visual Studio, you must have WinUI 3 setup (Template Studio is not required).

 WinUI 3 can be automatically configured using the Visual Studio Installer or manual installation.
 See the [official documentation](https://learn.microsoft.com/en-us/windows/apps/winui/winui3/create-your-first-winui3-app) for full details.

 All dependencies should be automatically handled by Visual Studio and can be found on NuGet.
-There is one package [MarqueeText](https://dev.azure.com/dotnet/CommunityToolkit/_artifacts/feed/CommunityToolkit-Labs/NuGet/CommunityToolkit.Labs.WinUI.MarqueeText) that has to be installed manually.
+There is one package [MarqueeText](https://dev.azure.com/dotnet/CommunityToolkit/_artifacts/feed/CommunityToolkit-Labs/NuGet/CommunityToolkit.Labs.WinUI.MarqueeText) that was installed manually.

 A pre-built FFmpeg executable can be found in [./Assets/ffmpeg/bin](https://github.com/DerekYang2/FluentDL/tree/master/Assets/ffmpeg/bin) and contains many additional codecs, such as libopus and libvorbis.
-You may use your own FFmpeg binaries, but note that libopus is required for proper Youtube downloading.
+You may use your own FFmpeg binaries, but note that libopus is required for Youtube's highest quality source.

 ## Installation and Running
 This project is deployed using MSIX, which installs the application on Windows.
 To install this application, download the first zip from [Releases](https://github.com/DerekYang2/FluentDL/releases).